Couchsurfing Horror Stories And 7 Tips To Avoid Them

 This might just be your time, your stories, or your experiences.
 If you aren’t prepared to do this, then just pay the $10 or $15 for a dorm bed.

 I think it’s a disservice to the host if you treat them as just free accommodation.
 There are a lot of good hosts out there that do this because it’s a way to return the hospitality they’ve received on the road.
-It’s also a way to meet other travelers when you are not traveling yourself.
+But don’t take advantage of this.

-I’ve personally done this many times over, albeit not on the site.
-I’ve hosted people I’ve met on my travels and I’ve hosted people who are friends of friends.
+I’ve personally hosted many times over, albeit not on the site.
+I’ve offered a couch to people I’ve met on my travels and I’ve hosted people who were friends of friends.
 It’s a great way to break up my routine while I’m at home, show off my city, and even check out some places I don’t bother to check out when I’m at home.

 Though you are no obligated to do anything, part of what makes Couchsurfing special is the interaction.
 So, I don’t recommend showing up and expecting to be able to have the same kind of in and out freedom that you might have if you were at a hotel or hostel.